北海道札幌市に建つ住宅「le bord」。町と森の境界に位置する敷地で、片流れ屋根の構成としながら空気の流れや視線の抜けを丁寧に整えた住まいです。

-The design began by carefully interpreting this layered relationship between town, forest, and elevation.
+The design process began by carefully interpreting this site condition.

 家族が集うリビング・ダイニングは2階に配置し、